 I have landed in situations where I unwillingly tested this theory, and I don’t think I was ever as scared.
-It was not on purpose and there was no warning ahead of the lightning, just showing how unpredictable Mother Nature can be.
+It was not on purpose, and there was no warning ahead of the lightning, just showing how unpredictable Mother Nature can be.

 The first story takes place in the Mountain Zebra National Park near Cradock in the Eastern Cape Province of South Africa.
 Taryn, the editor of the SANParks Times at the time, and I were on a work trip.
 It was a partly cloudy afternoon.
-We decided to go hike on the Black Eagle Trail in the rest camp.
+We decided to go hiking on the Black Eagle Trail in the rest camp.
 This 2.5km trail meanders to the top of a rocky outcrop with spectacular views of the park.
 Our goal was to try and take some sunset photos, and someone suggested this viewpoint as a good vantage point.

 I always wondered how trail runners run at speed in rocky environments without injury.
 To me, it doesn’t make sense to run in such conditions.
 I always walk slower and take the utmost care while walking down mountains, especially as I have hurt my ankle on a few occasions before.
-However, with the adrenalin pumping and lightning strikes around us at this high vantage point, there weren’t many options but to run down the mountain back to the rest camp as fast as we could.
+However, with the adrenaline pumping and lightning strikes around us at this high vantage point, there weren’t many options but to run down the mountain back to the rest camp as fast as we could.
 Being so high up on a rocky outcrop made us the perfect targets for a lightning strike.

 We ran downhill as fast as we could and probably used more foul language in that short period than we did in an entire year as the lightning intensified.
 Thoughts flashed through my head, from the love of my life to all the things I still wanted to do with my life.
 I wanted to survive.

 We were lucky.
-We made it into our chalet as another loud bolt struck, and hit something nearby.
-The rain started falling and we were just happy to be alive.
+We made it into our chalet as another loud bolt struck and hit something nearby.
+The rain started falling, and we were just happy to be alive.
 Nature is unpredictable, but it is important to be safe when lightning is about.

-Lightning safety tips
+Lightning safety tips for South Africa

 We do not always plan to be out in the open in the event of lightning.
-Knowing how to act when lightning strikes, or when a storm is approaching, can save your life.
+Knowing how to act when lightning strikes or when a storm is approaching can save your life.
 Here are a few tips that might save your life in the case of lightning or a thunderstorm, whether outside or at home.

 - When you see lightning, count to 30.
 If you hear the roar of thunder before you get to 30, go inside immediately.
 It is not safe to hide under an open tent or a tree.
 It is not safe to be on top of a mountain either, so move to a lower vantage point immediately.